DCS-Skunkworks/DCSFlightpanels/README.md

 Contributors : Tossler, ZoeESummers, Capt.
 Zeen

-(28.12.2018 My poor Git skills caused a reset in the repo with all old commits and contributors to be erased)
+(28.12.2018 My poor Git skills led to a reset in the repo with all old commits and contributors to be erased)

 [![](http://i67.tinypic.com/2qjddt3.jpg)](https://www.paypal.me/jerkerdahlblom)